Dinner by Heston | Magical History Tour

 You know what the worst thing is about time travelling jokes is?

 Well, thanks to Heston Blumenthal’s culinary caper through the past, time travel just got a little better.
-We are of course talking about the metaphorical kind, because, together with researchers from the British Library and Hampton Court, the team at Dinner have set about compiling the tastiest history book you’ve ever eaten, and so far it’s earned them two Michelin stars.
+We are of course talking about the metaphorical kind, because, together with researchers from the British Library and Hampton Court Palace, the team at Dinner have set about compiling the tastiest history book you’ve ever eaten, and so far it’s earned them two Michelin stars.

 Awash with wood panels, culinary sculptures, and a historically accurate pineapple roasting pulley, the interior could be mistaken for a postmodern Hogwarts.
 Designer Adam Tihany even raised the entire restaurant by several feet in order to provide uninterrupted views of Hyde Park.
-It all combines for a perfect backdrop to a tumble down the rabbit hole of British Cuisine, where the stops include:
+It all combines for a perfect backdrop to a tumble down the rabbit hole of British cuisine, where the stops include:

 THE MIDDLE AGES